 “My Sister Threw Our Parents A Surprise Party and Didn’t Invite Me”

 My wife and I are totally gutted and really upset by my sister’s actions.
-When I tried to speak to my mum and dad about what had gone on, they said they didn’t want to get involved but they defended my sister by saying, “You never reply to her texts!.”
-I told them I’d never received the text in question and I tried to reason that, even if she had texted me and I hadn’t replied, she should have rung me to say she was going ahead and organizing a party as we’d have liked to have paid half towards it.
+When I tried to speak to my mom and dad about what had gone on, they said they didn’t want to get involved but they defended my sister by saying, “You never reply to her texts!”
+I told them I’d never received the text in question and I tried to reason that, even if she had texted me and I hadn’t replied, she should have rung me to say she was going ahead and organizing a party as we’d have liked to have paid half towards it and to attend it.
 When I asked why she’d organized it for when we were on our honeymoon, she said that was the only date available.
-This is a lie as my wife checked with the venue and there was only one Saturday booked in the month!
+This is a lie as my wife checked with the venue and there was only one Saturday booked that month!

 I cannot get my head around all of this as we have no history of falling out.
 We have always gotten on.
 I feel confused and angry that my sister would alienate us like this, and I don’t know where we go from here.
-My sister, along with my mum and dad, think she hasn’t done anything wrong and can’t see my wife’s and my point of view.
-It is now at a stalemate with my sister as she refuses to apologize for her actions as she doesn’t think she has done anything wrong.
+My sister, along with my mom and dad, doesn’t think she’s done anything wrong and can’t see my wife’s and my point of view.
+It is now at a stalemate with my sister as she refuses to apologize.
 I look forward to hearing your reply. — Kept Out of the Surprise

 This is so weird and I totally feel for you.
 I’m sure you’re feeling left out, confused, angry, and hurt.
 I would be, too.
 But rather than focus on what your sister did wrong — or convincing her that she, in fact, did do something wrong, I would shift your attention to explaining your point of view (that you say your sister can’t see).
 Tell her how hurt you are and that you’re disappointed you were not only left out of the planning of the surprise party, but also left out of the party itself.
 And let her know you’re confused because this strikes you as something that would happen in a family that has communication issues or a history of fall-outs, and you believed you had a good relationship with both her and your parents.
 Ask her if she, too, believes you have a good relationship and that, if you are mistaken, you would appreciate knowing her point of view.